vcabbage/amqp/README.md

 the most common AMQP protocols in use today.
 A list of AMQP 1.0 brokers and other AMQP 1.0 resources can be found at [github.com/xinchen10/awesome-amqp](https://github.com/xinchen10/awesome-amqp).

-This project is currently alpha status, though it is currently being used by my employer in a pre-production capacity.
+This project is currently alpha status, though it is currently being used by my employer in a production capacity.

 API is subject to change until 1.0.0.
 If you choose to use this library, please vendor it.